rage/programming-23/data/part-2/1-programming_terminology.md

 ## Function

 A _function_ executes some functionality.
 Functions can also take one or more _arguments_, which are data that can be fed to and processed by the function.
 Arguments are sometimes also referred to as _parameters_.
-There is a technical distinction between an argument and a parameter, but the words are often used interchangably.
+There is a technical distinction between an argument and a parameter, but the words are often used interchangeably.
 For now it should suffice to remember that both terms refer to the idea of some data passed to the function.

 A function is executed when it is _called_.
 That is, when the function (and its arguments, if any) is mentioned in the code.
-The following code calls the `print` function with the argument `"this is an argument"`:
+The following statement calls the `print` function with the argument `"this is an argument"`:

 ```python
 print("this is an argument")
 ```

-Another function you've already used often is the `input` function which asks the user for input.
+Another function you've already used often is the `input` function, which asks the user for input.
 The argument of this function is the message that is shown to the user:

 ```python
 name = input("Please type in your name: ")